ztrayl3/PyPav2/README.md

 **This is a work in progress**

 A very simple python module for the Pavlok 2 habit breaker device.
-The module is essentially just a wrapper for the linux tool gatttool.
+The module is essentially just a wrapper for the linux tool gatttool that will allow for all Pavlok app functionality and then some.

 # Requirements:
-- tested on python 2.7.9
+- tested on python 2.7.13 and 3.5.3
-- pexpect module **(to be changes to pygatt soon!)**
+- pexpect module
-- gatttool bluetooth low energy tool (standard in ubuntu, requires BLE capable device of course)
+- gatttool (bluetooth low energy tool, standard in ubuntu with Bluez, requires BLE capable device)

 # Stimulus Arguments:
 - level: a percentage from 0% - 100%